Anthonypaige/investnurenergy/src/content/post/solar-batteries-are-automating-energy-management.md

 Here at Home Energy Storage we will cover advanced solar batteries that take this buy low sell high game to a new level.Solar batteries capture and store surplus energy from your solar panels.
 This stored energy can be used when your panels are inactive, allowing you to benefit from lower-cost energy during peak hours.

 In the world of energy consumption, understanding Time-of-Use (TOU) rates is key to unlocking substantial savings.
-Our previous article on [Mastering Time-of-Use Rates](mastering-time-of-use-rate-strategies) provides a comprehensive guide on how to effectively leverage TOU rates to optimize energy usage and costs.
+Our previous article on [Mastering TOU Rates](mastering-time-of-use-rate-strategies) provides a comprehensive guide on how to effectively leverage TOU rates to optimize energy usage and costs.

 ### **Solar Batteries: Your Automated Energy Manager**